 The next few years were my transition to what I fondly refer to as “The Good Ole Days.”
 CAMPING!
 I was never the kid that looked forward to my birthday or to holidays.
 I looked forward to camp.
 Every decision I made was based on how it would affect my summers or if a game or a trip would interfere with my session spent at Wyldewood.
 As a young camper, I wanted to experience everything.
-I chose a different activity every day, I swam at every swim time, I made anything and everything during Arts and Crafts.
+I chose a different activity every day, I swam at every swim time, and I made anything and everything during Arts and Crafts.
 I was serious about getting a total camp experience.
 But when I got into Groups 3 and 4, I didn’t have the same drive to do every little thing anymore.
 I was much more focused on the people that surrounded me, not the things we were doing.

 Then came what I thought, until recently, would be the hardest summer at camp.
-In 2014, I worked my first summer as a counselor and I was let in on a little secret.
+In 2014, I worked my first summer as a counselor, and I was let in on a little secret.
 I was a needy camper.
-Our handbook states right at the beginning that “Camp is for the Camper” but boy was I hit in the face with that realization.
+Our handbook states right at the beginning that “Camp is for the Camper,” but boy was I hit in the face with that realization.
 Counseling the next 4 summers really taught me how to pour completely into my campers as opposed to being the one getting poured into.

 Remember how I said I thought 2014 was going to be my hardest summer at Wyldewood?
 Well, in 2018, I decided to apply for Female Team Leader.
 I learned many things about Camp Wyldewood and what it takes to keep this place that so many of us call “home” alive.
 But I also learned so many things about myself.
 I learned that some of our campers deal with things that I have never dreamed of having to deal with.
 I learned how difficult it is to lead my peers.
 I learned that I have a spiritual gift for unclogging toilets.
-I also learned that sometimes the hardest things in your life can also be the best things.
+I also learned that sometimes the hardest things in your life could also be the best things.

-Whether I am a toddler running around in an oversized t-shirt and a diaper or an old woman volunteering for her 63th summer, my love for Camp Wyldewood will always remain.
+Whether I am a toddler running around in an oversized t-shirt and a diaper or an old woman volunteering for her 63rd summer, my love for Camp Wyldewood will always remain.
 I can only imagine who I would be today without my memories, my friendships, my work ethic, my support, or my spiritual growth from Wyldewood.
 Despite how we look at this place, God is in its midst.
 That is obvious, no matter the perspective.